-In our framework, besides the conventional "Type of Service (TOS)" or "Differentiated Service (DS)" bits, we assume that additional control information may be carried in the packet header for scheduling purpose.
-By encoding certain timing information in the packet header, we design two classes of aggregate packet scheduling algorithms: the static earliest time first (SETF) and dynamic earliest time first (DETF) algorithms.
-In the class of SETF packet scheduling algorithms, packets are stamped with its entry time at the network edge, and they are scheduled in the order of their time stamps (i.e., their network entry times) inside the network core; the class of DETF packet scheduling algorithms work in a similar fashion, albeit with an important difference-the packet time stamps are updated at certain routers (hence the term dynamic).
+algorithms, packets are stamped with their entry time at the network edge and they are scheduled in the order of their timestamps (i.e., their network entry times) inside the network core; the class of DETF packet scheduling algorithms work in a similar fashion, albeit with an important difference-the packet timestamps are updated at certain routers (hence, the term dynamic).
 In both classes, the granularity of timing information encoded in the packet state-as is determined by the number of bits used for packet state encoding-is a critical factor that affects the provisioning power of aggregate packet scheduling.